shoui520/shoui520.github.io/docs/routine.md

 - Start studying JLPT N5, N4 and N3 Grammar.
 - Start reading longer texts such as visual novels.
 Participate in TheMoeWay Discord's VN club to hang out with other people doing the same.
 - When you are comfortable, study JLPT N2 and N1 grammar.
-- Start a "mining" Anki deck some time after you finish the Core deck.
+- Start a "mining" Anki deck sometime after you finish the Core deck.
 - Finish a visual novel in under 6 months
 - Try using a monolingual dictionary after you finish a visual novel.
 - Increase your immersion hours.